Gretta Rose van Riel, Founder, SkinnyMe Tea

 Where macro-influencers really shine is in influencing your micro-influencers, who will, in turn, influence your potential customers.

 “If you do engage a macro-influencer,” van Riel says, “you can use that as leverage to engage your micro-influencers.
-Plus, your micro-influencers will have had exposure to your brand through seeing it on [the macro-influencer’s] feed.
+Plus, your micro-influencers will have had exposure to your brand through seeing it on feed.
 So you’re much more likely to then be able to pursue them for just a product-for-post or a cheaper post than usual.”

 That’s when the micro-influencers can come in and create branded content that will inspire user-generated content from your customers.